ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 MVP coming soon!
 Contact us on [telegram](https://t.me/h_comfort) if you'd like to be part of our closed alpha group.

+## Prerequisites

+The following document assumes that:
+- docker is installed
+- user operating ivynet can control docker, e.g. is a member of the docker group
+- the ivynet has been installed and is available in the PATH
+- and that the user's ECDSA account has already registered as an operator on the Eigenlayer network.
+[If not, go here!](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation)

 ## Setup and Configuration

-The following assumes that the ivynet has been installed and is available in the PATH, and that the user's ECDSA account has already registered as an operator on the Eigenlayer network.
-[If not, go here!](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation)

 ### Initialize Ivynet

 `ivynet init`

-Initialize the Ivynet directory, build a configuration file, and register your node.
+Initialize the ivynet directory, build a configuration file, and register your node with the backend.
 The configuration file can be found at `${HOME}/.ivynet/ivy-config.toml` and can be configured manually or through `ivynet init` interactive mode.
 Sensible defaults are provided for newly generated `ivy-config.toml` files created via 'empty' mode.

+The command will ask for the backend credentials (email address and password, e.g. the ones used to created the organisation).

 ### Configure Keys